tysbrown/tableflight/README.md

 Once you have plugged in your database strings...

 1. If you don't already have it, [download Docker](https://docs.docker.com/get-docker/) and ensure it's running.
-2. Run `npm i` in both /api and /ui directories.
+2. Run `docker-compose up` in the root directory.
-3. Run `docker-compose up` in the root directory.
+3. Connect to the containers with VSCode's Dev Containers extension.

 IMPORTANT: If you're using your own databse, you'll need to run `npx prisma migrate dev --name init` from the /api directory.